Genealogy research by Mark Humphrys.

 describes him as an "Alderman",

-and as "Managing Director" of "O'Mara, Ltd., Bacon Curers",
+and as "Managing Director" of "O'Mara, Ltd., Bacon Curers".

-living Strand House.
+living at Strand House.

 Strong supporter of